 The Reading Hut®

-Connecting Spoken and Written Words in Ways That 'Just Make Sense' to Young Minds
+Connecting Spoken and Written Words in Ways That Make Sense to All Learners

-MyWordz® is an immersion in language and an exploration of words, through Speech Sound Mapping (SSM) not a one-size-fits-all programme.
+Word Mapping Mastery is achieved through an immersion in language and an exploration of words, not a one-size-fits-all programme.

 No internet or electricity?
 No problem.
-We are passionate about creating tech solutions that empower children to learn in their own way, anywhere.
+We are passionate about creating tech solutions that empower children to learn in their own way, anywhere, to develop word mapping mastery.
 The myth that all children must be taught in the same way and at the same time, because all children learn to read in the same way, is being debunked in real-time around the world!
 Not all children need the same learning environment and activities to reach the goal of fluent, independent reading for pleasure.
+Anywhere!

 My forthcoming book will outline a roadmap to immunising all children globally against illiteracy—not just why this matters, but how to do it.
 Thank you to all the wonderful people who have helped me on this difficult journey.
 Illiteracy actually benefits many ...